National Association of Realtors cracks down on hate speech

-The group’s board of directors will vote Friday to amend its code of ethics, according to the Los Angeles Daily News.
+The group’s board of directors will vote Friday to amend its code of ethics.
 The aim is to broaden the scope of the code to include not only discriminatory acts directly relating to brokerage, but also to the content that agents post online on their own time.

 Matt Difanas, head of the NAR standards committee, cited the industry’s history of racial discrimination and said Realtors have played a role in perpetuating redlining despite it being outlawed decades ago.

 In addition to revising the code of ethics, individual Realtors have been taking measures to hold the industry to a higher standard.
 Lisa Dunn from Rancho Santa Margarida created a Facebook group called “Deliberately Fair Housing” to educate real estate agents on how they can avoid contributing to discrimination.